yvesmre/portfolio-site/README.md

-## Portfolio Website built using Gatsby with TypeScript and Tailwind
+# Portfolio Website built using Gatsby with TypeScript and Tailwind

+This is the codebase for my personal website.

-# TODO
+## TODO

 * Drop deprecated Gatsby Image Sharp in webpages